 Is it better for the environment?

-It is absolutely better for the environment when you consider the amount of paper that is re-used to make the toilet paper; it also takes less water and energy than making paper from timber.
+We’re always looking to get some dirt on how to tidy our bathrooms as quickly as possible.
+But have you considered dumping products with harmful chemicals and switching to a natural, eco-friendly way to clean up mess in the bathroom?
+Recycled toilet paper is absolutely better for the environment when you consider the amount of paper that is re-used to make the toilet paper.
+It also takes less water and energy than making paper from timber.